paintdream/DontStarveLuaJIT/README.md

 # DontStarveLuaJIT for Windows
-_LuaJIT for DontStarve v181038 (compatible with DS, RoG, SW, not with DST)_
+_LuaJIT for DontStarve (compatible with DS, RoG, SW, not with DST)_

+Tested revisions:  v181038-v181319 WIN32_STEAM

 Installation（安装）: